root-project/root/documentation/users-guide/PythonRuby.md

 "Using Your Own Classes").

 #### Access to STL Classes

-Before STL classes can be used, you have to make sure that the Cling extension dlls are build (the "`cintdlls`" make target).
-Note that they do not compile on as many platforms as ROOT itself.
-Further, if you want to use template instantiations of STL classes with any of your own classes, make sure that a dictionary is available, e.g. by using ACLiC.

 The STL classes live in the ROOT.std namespace (or, if you prefer to get them from there, in the ROOT module directly, but doing so makes the